 The results of breast augmentation surgery make the journey well worth it, but it’s important to take good care of your body during recovery to avoid any complications.
-There are a few potential risks with every surgery, including breast augmentation, and it’s important to plan and prepare for them.
+There are a few potential risks with every surgery and it’s important to plan and prepare for them.

 How Do I Know if I Have a Hematoma?

 A hematoma is a collection of blood around the breast implant after surgery.
-You can identify a hematoma by the discoloration around the skin from the blood leaking from the artery or vein into the nearby skin tissue.
+You can identify a hematoma by the discoloration around the skin from the blood leaking from the blood vessels into the nearby skin tissue.

 There are various factors that may increase the chance of getting a hematoma.
 Patients who have taken blood thinners such as aspirin have a much higher risk of getting a hematoma.
 Because of this, you should avoid any blood thinners before and after your surgery.

 What Precautions Can I take to Avoid a Hematoma?

-- Follow your doctor’s advice: Dr. Marin will give you a set of instructions to follow both in preparation for surgery and recovery from surgery.
-These instructions will include a list of certain medications, herbs, and vitamins to avoid before and after surgery, and strict instructions about how to conduct yourself after a surgery.
+We will give you a set of instructions to follow both in preparation and recovery from surgery.
+These instructions will include a list of certain medications, herbs, and vitamins to avoid before and after surgery, and strict instructions about how to conduct yourself after surgery.
 Take these instructions seriously.

 Being exposed to excessive heat after surgery can also be a trigger for hematomas.
-Stay out of the sun, hot tubs, and away from heating pads until Dr. Marin has had a chance to consult you about your progress.
+Stay out of the sun, hot tubs, and away from heating pads until your doctor has had a chance to consult you about your progress.

 Another great way to decrease your risk of getting a hematoma is to keep your heart rate down.
 You may be tempted to jump back into exercising as soon as you feel better, but your body still needs time to heal on the inside.